sus20/learning-app-ecommerce/README.md

 sudo systemctl start mariadb
 sudo systemctl enable mariadb
 ```
+ - To check the status of the db service to make sure it is active and running.
+    ```
+    sudo systemctl status mariadb
+    ```

 2. Configure firewall for Database

 ```
 sudo firewall-cmd --permanent --zone=public --add-port=3306/tcp
+sudo firewall-cmd --list-all
 sudo firewall-cmd --reload
 ```